 9. Nawab of Pataudi Jr.: The Visionary Leader

-Mansoor Ali Khan Pataudi is remembered for his grit and determination during challenging times for Indian cricket.
-Despite limited resources and opportunities, he inspired his team to believe in themselves and secured India’s first overseas Test victory against New Zealand.
+Mansoor Ali Khan Pataudi was a gritty player who played for India in tough times.
+Although he had limited resources and opportunities, he motivated his team to believe in themselves and helped India win its first overseas Test against New Zealand.

 - Matches: ~40